likitha-9/ai4society.github.io/_pages/about.md

   - /about.html
 ---

-<em>AI for Society (AI4S) group at the [AI Institute](https://aiisc.ai/) is focused on enabling people to make rational decisions despite real-world complexities of poor data, changing goals, and limited resources by augmenting their cognitive limitations with technology.
-Lead by [Prof. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava), the group works in neuro-symbolic methods, trusted AI, and applications of data-driven methods to society.</em>
+AI for Society (AI4S) group at the [AI Institute](https://aiisc.ai/) is focused on enabling people to make rational decisions despite real-world complexities of poor data, changing goals, and limited resources by augmenting their cognitive limitations with technology.
+Lead by [Prof. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava), the group works in neuro-symbolic methods, trusted AI, and applications of data-driven methods to society.